 This course covers the basic refrigeration cycle, as well as refrigeration components and types of refrigerants.
-Students work with tools and gauges, measure temperatures and pressures and practice refrigeration safety procedures.
-Course Level Fee 2 (4 credits, 3 Lecture, 2 Lab/Lab-Discussion)
+Students work with tools and gauges, measure temperatures and

 Fluid Power

 Provides the mechanic with the basic concepts of pneumatics and hydraulics.
 It will concentrate on fluid power components and their purpose.
 Course Level Fee 1 (3 credits, 2.5 Lecture, 1 Lab/Lab-Discussion)